 Great River Rescue Art Contest

 Great River Rescue is holding an art contest!
-We invite all children in Bemidji and surrounding communities to create a poster which shares their vision for the world’s best animal shelter.
+We invite all children in Bemidji and surrounding communities to create a poster which shares their vision of a world with happy and healthy pets.

 - All children living in the Greater Bemidji Area, grades K-12 are eligible, including children enrolled in public schools, private schools, charter schools, and home school.

 - Art must be 2-dimensional, on an 8 ½” x 11” or 10” x 12” surface.
 Art medium is open (e.g., crayon, marker, paint, charcoal, digital).